VIP Go platform specific

 VIP offers different code review levels based on the contract type, all intended to make sure that your site will be secure, performant, and adhering to best practices.
 This is an extra layer of stability that helps to identify and prevent code-related issues.
 We also run high-performance checks ahead of site launches to ensure the application is optimized before going into production.

 VIP also maintains a blend of documented and automated procedures for dealing with various equipment or other failures.
-All VIP production environments are backed up every hour, and 30 days of backups are held in the origin data center.
+All VIP production environments are backed up every hour, including custom tables, and 30 days of backups are held in the origin data center.
 A recent backup for each production environment is stored in a separate data center.

 VIP maintain several origin data centers, each with additional capacity that can be used if sites require to move data center in the event of a failure.
 Our primary data centers are located in or around Dallas Fort Worth, Los Angeles, and Washington D.C.